How to Renew Your Insurance License in Virginia

 Virginia Insurance Continuing Education Requirements

 The state of Virginia requires that resident individual licensees who have two or more license types complete twenty-four (24) credit hours of continuing education every two year-renewal period.
-At least eight (8) of your credit hours must be applicable to each license type you hold.
+At least eight (8) hours must be applicable to each license type you hold.

 If you have only one license type or hold both Life & Annuities and Health licenses, the state of Virginia requires that you complete sixteen (16) credit hours of continuing education every two-year renewal period.